ShadowWhisperer/SwingBot/README.md

 <br>

 🔍 ***What This Does***
 1. Data Fetching: Pulls historical stock data for a list of tickers from Yahoo Finance.
 2. Technical Analysis: Evaluates the stock data against a set of technical indicators (RSI, EMA, MACD, etc.).
 3. Results Display: Filters stocks based on defined criteria and displays promising swing trade candidates.
+4. Saves extended data to .xlsx file
 <br>

 ❌ ***What This Does NOT Do***